Floogen/Parchment/Parchment/docs/concepts/conditions.md

 ## Parchment's queries

-Parchment adds queries about the book being read.
-They only work while a book is open.
-Anywhere else they return false, which is the sensible answer.
+Parchment adds queries about the book being read, plus one pair about what the player has read before.

+Most describe the open book, so they only work while a book is open (otherwise they return false).
+The [reading history](#reading-history) queries are the exception: they read stored page / chapter read history.

 ### The book